Overview

 The vast majority of the funding, therefore, is secured and in place.

-Does the concept require public funding?
+Will the Games receive public funding?

-Given the current economic challenges facing the country, we have been clear from the outset of our planning that we do not require – nor have we ever asked for - public funding or a public underwrite from Glasgow City Council, the Scottish Government or the UK Government to deliver the Games.
+Glasgow 2026 is privately funded and the delivery of the Games does not require – nor have we ever asked for - public funding or a public underwrite from Glasgow City Council, the Scottish Government or the UK Government.
+However, the UK Government has made an additional £2.3 million available as contingency towards security costs if required.

 What if costs go up?